This AI generates fake news about anything you want. Try it!

 ” . . .
 Another of Trump’s favorite diets: eating 100 cheeseburgers a day.
 He orders the crunchy, cheese-coated hot dogs on white buns from ‘America’s favorite fast food purveyor,’ Nathan’s Famous in New York City.
 Since Trump spent a very successful career in New York’s real estate world—an industry almost devoid of healthy alternatives—his companions have had to endure the food addiction.
 When Trump’s son, Donald Jr., would accompany him on fishing trips to Atlantic City, the pair would stop by Nathan’s twice a day.”

 Yes, the story is terrifying (for both its imagery and its implications), but it’s also very well done.
 It’s specific (a spat with Jaimie Oliver!
-Trips to Nathan’s with Donald Jr.!) and makes logical connections (that Nathan’s is in New York, and Trump is in New York, so Trump must be wolfing down 100 cheeseburgers a day at this junk food destination).
+Trips to Nathan’s with Donald Jr.!) and makes logical connections (that Nathan’s is in New York, and Trump is in New York, so Trump must be wolfing down 100 of some meat on a bun a day at this junk food destination).
 The cadence of speech isn’t always smooth, but it sounds good enough.
 If you were skimming, this story could be incredibly convincing.

 To see how Grover would do with an even more improbable narrative, I wrote another headline: “Why Donald Trump Does 100 Push-Ups a Day.”
 Again, the results were pretty realistic: